sarakanyal03/CDS_Experiment7/README.md

 THEORY :<BR>
 1) ARRAY : <BR>
  In C++ programming language arrays are used to store a collection of elements of the same type in contiguous memory locations.
 The first element is located at the lowest memory address, while the last element is located at the highest memory address. <br>
-1. Defining Arrays : Arrays in C++ can be defined in two main ways i.e. static and dynamic.
+i) Defining Arrays : Arrays in C++ can be defined in two main ways i.e. static and dynamic.
 The array_size must be an integer constant greater than zero and type can be any valid C++ data type.  <br>
 Static Arrays: These arrays have a fixed size determined at compile time.   <br>
 ```
 int myArray[5]; // Declares an array of 5 integers